 There are a variety of Notetaking Support Options.
-Eligible students should discuss their notetaking options with a disability services counselor to determine the best method for each class setting.
+Eligible students should request a meeting with DS or attend a training session to determine which options might work best for each class.

 - Peer Notetakers

 Used most of the time.
 This approach provides an incentive for peers who are already taking good notes to share their notes.
 See the Peer Notetaker Recruitment page for details.

 - Equipment Loans